Unboxed-Software/solana-course/content/program-security.md

 While these won't comprehensively secure your program, there are a few security checks you can keep in mind to fill in some of the larger gaps in your code:

-- Ownership checks - used to verify if an account is owned by the program
+- Ownership checks - used to verify that an account is owned by the program
-- Signer checks - used to verify that account has signed a transaction
+- Signer checks - used to verify that an account has signed a transaction
-- General Account Validation - used to verify an account is the expected account
+- General Account Validation - used to verify that an account is the expected account
 - Data Validation - used to verify the inputs provided by a user

 ### Ownership checks

 An ownership check verifies that an account is owned by the expected public key.
 Let's use the note-taking app example that we've referenced in previous lessons.
 In this app, users can create, update, and delete notes that are stored by the program in PDA accounts.

-If a user were to invoke the `update` instruction, they would need supply the `pda_account` for the movie review they want to update.
+If a user were to invoke the `update` instruction, they would need to supply the `pda_account` for the movie review they want to update.
 Since the user can input any instruction data they want, they could provide an account whose data matches the data format of a note account but was not created by the note-taking program.
 This account could potentially contain malicious data and so should not be trusted.

 The simplest way to avoid this problem is to always check that the owner of an account is the public key you expect it to be.
 In this case, we expect the note account to be a PDA account owned by the program itself.